GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 Let user decide how to spell long vowels

-add more than one meaning to a word, make a psuedo thesaurus?
+add more than one meaning to a word, make a psuedo thesaurus? - if a word has related terms listed, then the other terms will also be assigned at random

 Features to be randomized/chosen:
 Stative verbs vs nominal verbs